The Future Role of a Clan Chief

 The role of the Chief should evolve to become the guardian or keeper of each Clan’s history, its roots and above all else its identity, the latter of course should be of particular focus for the Chief.

 Putting Clan history and its roots into the public domain through a dedicated website, much as we have done with www.clanirving.com, is a recognised way forward.
 Often within Clans and Clan Societies there are misconceptions over truth and fact.
 The Clan Chief’s duty is to uphold the truth and dispel the fiction, steering a clear path through misunderstandings.
-And at Clan Irving, we have not been without a misunderstanding or two, about which a separate article has been written.
+And at Clan Irving, we have not been without a misunderstanding or two, about which a separate article has been written on the clear differences between a laird and Clan Chief.

-Doing little or nothing means that for us as a recognised Scottish Clan, clan members not only in Scotland but worldwide in North America, Australia and New Zealand – Commonwealth countries where most of the clan diaspora emigrated – may lose interest in their family history and ultimately their Scottish roots.
+Doing little or nothing means that for us as a recognised Scottish Clan since 1587, clan members not only in Scotland but worldwide in North America, Australia and New Zealand – Commonwealth countries where most of the clan diaspora emigrated – may lose interest in their family history and ultimately their Scottish roots.

 It is important that we work together, as after all, we are all on the same side.